Thymol (phenylpropane) dosage

 - Cosmetics and hygiene products,

-- Food supplements and nutraceutical products,
+- Dietary supplements and nutraceutical products,

 - Aromatic raw materials (thyme, oregano, ajowan).